Some Benches and Landmarks Stand the Test of Time, Thanks to these Hardwoods

 Garapa Wood: Good Lower Cost Option

 Garapa is a high density, durable hardwood species with beautiful golden tones that will enhance your project with a warm natural look.
 How does it compare with Ipe?
 Ipe has higher density but Garapa wins for lower initial cost.
 If building a lower traffic bench or deck, then it’s a good option.

 There are many types of hardwood you can consider such as Acacia, Black Lotus, Cedar, Mahogany, Redwood, Teak and White oOak, among others.

-Going back to the cinema universe, so who has not sat in those ubiquitous park benches in New York?
-Even Hollywood goddess Marilyn Monroe has a photo of her reading a newspaper in one of those famous green benches in Central Park.
+Going back to the benches of New York and its influence in the movies, Hollywood goddess Marilyn Monroe has a photo of her reading a newspaper in one of those famous green benches in Central Park.
 It’s one out of those benches that the city has had for decades, each one with stories to tell.

 They may even become staples for social distancing everyone else, except the person you’re seating with on the bench, of course.

 These benches have many stories to tell indeed.
 But what does not get written about is what they’re made of, or what you like them to be made of.
 Now you know.